-As of 2021, according to their website, CFMOTO has around 1800 employees, with 200 members in their R&D team.
+As of 2021, according to their website, CFMOTO had around 1800 employees, with 200 members in their R&D team.
 These numbers may be out of date, but it shows it’s a sizeable company.
-They currently produce over 600,000 motorcycles a year as of 2021, mostly for China.
+At that time, they produced over 600,000 motorcycles a year as of 2021, mostly for China.

 Here’s their Chinese company website: https://www.cfmoto.com/, which can be oddly hard to find if you’re searching from outside China.

 You might be wondering where the name “CFMOTO” comes from.
 Firstly, that’s how they write it — all capitals (not “CFMoto” as some magazines report it).